 Get a high-quality Japanese language education at Nozomi Japanese Language School in neighboring Oimachi, a six-minute walk from Oimachi Station and a three-minute train ride on the JR Keihin-Tohoku Line-Negishi Line to Shinagawa Station.
 Oimachi is a safe and beautiful town with lots of convenient shops, restaurants, department stores, and useful public facilities.
 There are many options for students who want to work part-time in the area.

 Experienced and passionate teachers teach classes of a maximum of 20 students, striving to change the perspective of Japanese is difficult to Japanese is interesting and fun.
 For those wanting to work in Japan, there are courses that teach Japanese business etiquette and that familiarize students with the workforce culture of Japan.

 At Nozomi Japanese Language school, students can expect to learn the Japanese language in order to live comfortably in Japan and to gain the confidence and ability to reach their chosen goals.

 Live in a Shinagawa SAKURA HOUSE apartment or share house and travel anywhere with ease

 Just four minutes from Togoshi Station, the Shinagawa Togoshi Tokyo Heights apartment and share house has amazingly convenient rail transportation.
-Easily commute to Temple University, Shinagawa, Asakusa, Nihonbashi, or Takanawadai—there are a total of eight stations within a 15-minute walking radius!
+Easily commute to Hoshiyakka University and Keio University, Shinagawa, Gotanda, Meguro, Asakusa, Nihonbashi, or Ginza—there are a total of eight stations within a 15-minute walking radius!